-There are directories where website owners can submit their website and relevant information about it, including keywords found in the site.
+There are directories where website owners can submit their website and relevant information about it, including keywords found on the site.
 The manual submission can help in link building but when automated submission is used, Google will notice the unusual method of building links and discover what is happening.
 This act will subject the website to a penalty, which can wipe it out from the search engine results.
-Over period of time these links have lost their relevancy so if you are depending on these links then you are surely closing doors for your business.
+Over a period of time, these links have lost their relevancy so if you are depending on these links then you are surely closing doors for your business.
 You can find more info about directory submissions and its future here.

 So, where does this leave SEOers?
 Does this mean link building has become useless for search engine optimization?

 I will post some link building strategies in my next post, I am reading about what people are following and practicing and making my notes on that.
-BTW, Google made some changes in their Google Webmaster Tools and there is some change in the Title Tag Length recently where they are now following some pixels.
+BTW, Google made some changes in their Google Webmaster Tools and there is some changes in the Title Tag Length recently where they are now following some pixels.
 So, if you use capital letters vs small letters you will get less space to put your titles.
 Check this post to know more.